-In 2015, the actual adoption rate across West Africa (Benin, Gambia, Ghana, Guinea, Nigeria, Mali and Sierra Leone) was estimated to be about 43%, while the potential adoption rate was estimated at about 63% [5].
+In 2015, the actual adoption rate across West Africa (Benin, Gambia, Ghana, Guinea, Nigeria, Mali and Sierra Leone) was estimated to be about 43%, while the potential adoption rate was estimated at 63% [5].
 This 20% gap seems to be due to a lack of both awareness and access to NERICA seed, showing there is still a need to increase investment in NERICA dissemination.
 This is due to the fact that the supply of NERICA seeds has been a major constraint in Uganda and in other African countries [5, 27].

-The study by [6] on NERICA in the Tolon-Kumbungu District and revealed an adoption gap of 44%, due to incomplete diffusion of the innovation.
+The research by [6] on NERICA in the study and revealed an adoption gap of 44%, due to incomplete diffusion of the innovation.
 The adoption gap was the difference between the actual adoption rate and the potential adoption rate [6].

-2.2 Study Area, Sampling and Data
+3.2 Study Area, Sampling and Data

-The Northern Region, and for that matter, Tolon-Kumbungu District plays an important role in agriculture and is normally described as the grain basket of Ghana, accounting for about 37% of national rice production [29].
-The study area is therefore one of the key rice producing areas in this country.
+The Northern Region of Ghana plays an important role in agriculture and is normally described as the grain basket of this country, accounting for about 37% of national rice production [29].
+The region is therefore one of the key rice producing areas in this country.
 More than 80 percent of the inhabitants in the study area are full time farmers [29], most of whom produce rice on small scale.
 Most of the smallholder rice farmers in the study area have benefited from a lot of development projects aimed at increasing productivity and improving livelihoods [9, 23].